 - 2 tablespoons cornstarch

 - 2 cups shredded mild cheese (such as gouda)

 - 3 cups whole milk

 - 1 teaspoon salt

 - In a saucepan over medium heat, cook the sausage until browned, crumbling it into small pieces as it cooks.
 Once cooked, drain and set aside.

-- While the sausage it cooking, peel the sweet potato and discard the skins.
+- While the sausage is cooking, peel the sweet potato and discard the skins.
 Insert the sweet potato into a vegetable spiralizer, and spiralize the entire potato.
 You should have about 2 cups of spirals when finished.
-Toss the spirals with the cornstarch and set aside.
+Toss the spirals with the cornstarch and set them aside.